ARMmbed/yotta/docs/reference/commands.md

 When you run `yotta build` it will then pick up the linked module.

 This works for direct and indirect dependencies: you can link to a module that your module does not use directly, but a dependency of your module does.

+The variant of the command which takes a path to an existing module (e.g. `yotta link ../path/to/a/module`) performs both steps in sequence, for convenience.

 **WARNING:** yotta uses directory junctions to provide links on windows. **Some command line tools are not aware of directory junctions and will recurse